Tuesday, 4. April 2023

 Coughing fits are a nuisance and a strain.
-If you get a coughing fit in public, it can often also be awkward.
+If you get a coughing fit in public, it can often be awkward, too.
 Very frequent and persistent coughing fits can also put a strain on the tissue of the lungs.
 But what can you do against a coughing fit?

 These eight tips can help you get the urge to cough under control and can prevent or at least lessen coughing fits.
 And you can combine these tricks with each other if you are often plagued by coughing fits.

 You should keep your mucosal membranes moist.
 This makes them less likely to be irritated.
-So this means you should always drink enough to keep the mucosal membranes in your mouth and throat moist.
+This means you should always drink enough to keep the mucosal membranes in your mouth and throat moist.

 Sweets and chewing gum stimulate the flow of saliva, which in turn keeps your throat moist.
 If you feel you need to cough because your throat is tickly, this tip definitely helps.